d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 ]
 ```

 Unfortunately random search comes with a few shortcomings.
-First, it does not adapt the sampling distribution based on the observed data points.
-Hence, it is equally likely to sample a poorly performing configurations again than a better performing configuration.
+First, it does not adapt the sampling distribution based on the previous observations it collected.
+Hence, it is equally likely to sample a poorly performing configurations  than a better performing configuration.
 Second, the same amount of resources are spend for all configurations, even though they are less likely to outperform previously seen configurations.

-In the next sections we will look at more sample efficient hyperparameter optimization algorithms that overcome the shortcomings of random search by using a model that guides the search.
-We will also look at algorithms that exploit auxiliary signals to speed up the expensive optimization process substantially.
+In the next sections we will look at more sample efficient hyperparameter optimization algorithms that overcome the shortcomings of random search by using a model to guide the search.
+We will also look at algorithms that automatically stop the evaluation process of poorly performing configurations.

 # Summary